-No part may be reproduced except as authorized by written permission.
 The copyright and the foregoing restriction extend to reproduction in all media.

-© European Telecommunications Standards Institute 2009.
+© European Telecommunications Standards Institute 2016.
 All rights reserved.

-DECTTM, PLUGTESTSTM, UMTSTM, TIPHONTM, the TIPHON logo and the ETSI logo are Trade Marks of ETSI registered for the benefit of its Members.

-3GPPTM is a Trade Mark of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.
+DECTTM, PLUGTESTSTM, UMTSTM and the ETSI logo are Trade Marks of ETSI registered for the benefit of its Members.
+3GPPTM and LTETM are Trade Marks of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.